Chart Color Schemes

 Population growth drivers in Fairfield - East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Fairfield - East's population, as of November 2025, is approximately 16,229.
-This figure represents an increase of 487 people since the 2021 Census, which recorded a population of 15,742.
-The estimated resident population from the ABS in June 2024 was 16,223, with an additional 209 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 2,842 persons per square kilometer, placing Fairfield - East in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration accounted for approximately 94.9% of overall population gains during recent periods.
+Fairfield - East's population was approximately 16,563 as of February 2026.
+This figure represents an increase of 821 people, a 5.2% rise since the 2021 Census which recorded a population of 15,742.
+This growth is inferred from the estimated resident population of 16,206 in June 2024 and the addition of 209 validated new addresses since the Census date.
+The population density was around 2,900 persons per square kilometer, placing Fairfield - East in the upper quartile compared to other locations assessed by AreaSearch.
+With a growth rate of 5.2% since the census, it is within 2.6 percentage points of the state's growth rate of 7.8%.
+Overseas migration contributed approximately 94.9% of Fairfield - East's population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the ABS data.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022, with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Fairfield - East's population is forecasted to increase by 5,772 persons, reflecting a total increase of 35.4% over the 17-year period based on the latest annual ERP population numbers.
+By 2041, Fairfield - East is forecast to have a significant population increase in the top quartile of national statistical areas, with an expected expansion of 5,772 persons, reflecting a total increase of 32.7% over the 17 years.

 Frequently Asked Questions - Population